genesiscommunitysuccess/docs/docs/05_operations/11_release-notes/02_migration-6-7.md

 If you have an existing application running on version 6 of the Genesis platform and you are using gradle, these instructions will enable you to migrate to version 7 of the platform without difficulties.
 For applications running on older versions of the platform, please contact your Genesis representative.
 :::
-## Upgrade references to the artifacts.
+## Upgrade references to the artifacts
 To migrate an existing application to version 7.0.0:
 1. In your **gradle.properties** file, bump up `genesisVersion` and all modules in the application to 7.0.0.
 ```